Best Lakes in Oregon

 11. Frog Lake

 Frog Lake may be small, but it is no less beautiful than some of its larger counterparts.
-The name comes from the fact that in the summer, it is home to tens of thousands of tiny tadpoles, plus, you’ll also see a kaleidoscope of butterflies.
+The name comes from the fact that it is home to tens of thousands of tiny tadpoles, plus a kaleidoscope of butterflies in the summer.

-Despite the tadpoles, Frog Lake is great for swimming, especially as in some spots the waters are quite shallow for a long way out.
+Despite the tadpoles, Frog Lake is great for swimming, especially because the waters are quite shallow for a long way out in certain areas.

 Frog Lake